-Skincare Ingredients That Cause Allergic Reactions on the Face
+Skin Care Ingredients That Cause Allergic Reactions on the Face

-If you have had a face allergy to a skin cream or new skincare products, you know how uncomfortable the skin inflammation from a skin allergy can be.
-Whether you have tiny bumps on the face, redness, swelling, hives or itching, you can treat the face allergy with anti-inflammatory and soothing ingredients.
+If you have had a face allergy to a skin cream or new skincare product, you know how uncomfortable the skin inflammation from a skin allergy can be.
+Whether you have tiny bumps on the face, redness, swelling, hives or itching, the treatment is the same.
+You need to soothe and calm the skin and avoid the allergenic ingredient.

 However, you must figure out what skin care ingredients in your skin care products that caused the skin allergy.